StefanOltmann/exif-viewer/README.md

 ## License

-exif-viewer is licensed under the GNU Affero General Public License (AGPL), ensuring the community's freedom to use, modify, and distribute the software.
+EXIF Viewer is licensed under the GNU Affero General Public License (AGPL), ensuring the community's freedom to use, modify, and distribute the software.